What is "maskne" and how to prevent it

 Before looking into treatments for maskne, let’s talk about some of the preventative measures you can take before leaving your house with your mask on:

-- Wash your mask – the CDC (Centers for Disease Control and Prevention) recommend washing your cloth mask after every use to prevent the build-up of bacteria.
+The CDC (Centers for Disease Control and Prevention) recommend washing your cloth mask after every use to prevent the build-up of bacteria.
 This can be done either in a washing machine or by hand washing.

-- Wash your face – now more than ever it’s important to practice proper facial hygiene.
+Now more than ever it’s important to practice proper facial hygiene.
 Try gently cleansing your face (especially the ‘maskne’ prone areas) in the morning and evening to make sure as much build up from the day is removed.
 Remember to be gentle on your skin rather than using harsh scrubs, as the aim is to help protect your skin rather than damage it further.

-- Face mask size – when browsing face masks, look to buy one that covers your nose and mouth without being too tight or too loose to avoid unnecessary friction.
+When browsing face masks, look to buy one that covers your nose and mouth without being too tight or too loose to avoid unnecessary friction.

-- Mask material – for those who live with acne-prone skin, soft material like silk or cotton are preferable over synthetic materials which are harsher on the skin.
+For those who live with acne-prone skin, soft material like silk or cotton are preferable over synthetic materials which are harsher on the skin.

-- Skincare routine – give your skin a fighting chance by using non-comedogenic (pore-blocking) moisturisers underneath your mask and avoid wearing heavy makeup that will clog up your skin more.
+Give your skin a fighting chance by using non-comedogenic (pore-blocking) moisturisers underneath your mask and avoid wearing heavy makeup that will clog up your skin more.

 Can I wear makeup if I have acne?